Emberley/ML-AI-Research_Portfolio/coursework-projects/natural-language-processing/nlp-graph/README.md

 ## Results
 The analysis revealed strong relationships between reputation, participation, and badges within the StackExchange Data Science community.

-Key findings include:

 - High-reputation users contribute more frequently through answers, comments, and community engagement activities.
 - A strong positive correlation exists between total contribution scores and reputation points.
 - Badge systems act as a motivational mechanism encouraging community participation.
-- Topic analysis shows **machine learning** and **Python** as the most active subjects in the community.
+- Topic analysis shows machine learning and python as the most active subjects in the community.
 - Graph-based database models significantly outperform relational databases when analyzing highly connected data.

-Performance comparison experiments showed:
+Database Performance

 - Querying top users by reputation took **0.24 seconds using SQL**, compared to **28.7 milliseconds using a graph model**.
 - Complex queries involving multiple joins took **1.76 seconds in relational databases**, but only **127 milliseconds in the graph-based model**.